-This topics explains how to create a workflow.
+This topic explains how to create a workflow.

 Open the workflow editor